Students Who Use Research Writing Services, Cheat, and Lie...

-Often, the products of legitimate custom research and writing services are lumped into the same category as these stolen papers.
+Often, the products of legitimate custom research, editing, and writing services are lumped into the same category as these stolen papers.
 This is a shame, for reputable companies create models only, examples of how to write papers of various kinds that students can use to write their own papers.
 By using these valuable tools, students can learn how to cite their sources properly so that they are not plagiarizing (either inadvertently or on purpose); they can learn how to take the words and ideas of others and spin them into new directions; and they can learn how to present their thoughts in a cohesive, structured form.
 The use of such models is not plagiarism; it is simply another learning strategy.

 Unfortunately, however, there is another way that students practice a form of plagiarism: they cheat legitimate research and writing companies by using stolen credit cards or attempting unauthorized chargebacks in an effort to obtain their model papers for free.
 This is another form of stealing because academic writers work very hard to create the papers they write for their clients.
 When students refuse to pay for papers they have purchased (and, more often than not, used), this is another form of stealing the words and ideas of others.
 A list and sample papers written for fraudulent students can be found at Essay Scam.